Cyber Essentials Checklist | Microbyte

 The scheme has two levels:

 Cyber Essentials: This self-assessment certification protects businesses against the most common cyber-attacks, minimising vulnerability and giving you confidence that you are safe from cybercriminals.
-The controls and checklist covered in this certification can discourage cyber-attacks and comes with official NCSC approval for 12 months.
+The controls and Cyber Essentials checklist covered in this certification can discourage cyber-attacks and comes with official NCSC approval for 12 months.
+You will need to complete a self-assessment questionnaire (SAQ) which is verified by a Cyber Essentials delivery partner IASME.

-Cyber Essentials Plus: This additional certification includes the same Cyber Essentials checklist as the Essential assessment to protect against common cyber security threats.
-In addition, the Cyber Essentials Plus certification consists of a manual, technical inspection, and verification.
+Cyber Essentials Plus: This additional certification includes the same Cyber Essentials checklist as the basic Cyber Essentials assessment to protect against common cyber security threats.
+In addition, the Cyber Essentials Plus certification consists of a manual, technical inspection, and verification by an independent assessor.
+The Cyber Essentials Plus offers a higher level of assurance by validating that the controls are in place.

-Both schemes are officially verified by the IASME Consortium (IASME) for third-party, licensed authentication.
+Both schemes are officially verified by the IASME Consortium (IASME).
 However, you should work with a professional IT support company to help you develop the correct processes to ensure that you pass and stay safe.

 Cyber Essentials Checklist and Scope